Water Self-Dissociation is Insensitive to Nanoscale Environments: Results and discussion

+The free-energy curves corresponding to a water-graphene contact angle of 42$^\circ$, displayed in Figure \ref{fig-pores}a, reveal the same behavior that was observed for the water aggregates: a spacing of just 1.6 nm is enough to recover the bulk limit.
+A very similar result is obtained for $\theta$=86$^\circ$, suggesting that the effect is inherent to confinement regardless of the affinity for the interface, at least in the absence of specific interactions (see Supporting Information).
+The density profiles presented in Figure \ref{fig-pores}b show an excluded volume involving a fringe of more than 2 \AA ~adjacent to each graphene plate, leaving in the smallest pores accessible interlayer spaces of only $\sim$0.5 nm and $\sim$0.7 nm respectively, comparable to the dimensions of the (H$_2$O)$_6$ cluster.
+The effective width in the 1.6 nm pore reaches nearly a nanometer, closer to the size of the (H$_2$O)$_{12}$ structure, which seems to be sufficient to restore the bulk dissociation barrier.

-This unanticipated outcome, i.e., the insensitivity of water dissociation with respect to system size, is consistent with the data from ab-initio simulations presented by Liu and coworkers, showing that in 1.5 nm slit pores of layered neutral clay models, $K_w$ was essentially the same as in bulk water \cite{geocosmo_75_4978}.
+This unanticipated outcome, i.e., the insensitivity of water dissociation with respect to system size, is consistent with the data from \textit{ab-initio} simulations presented by Liu and coworkers, showing that in 1.5 nm slit pores of layered neutral clay models, $K_w$ was essentially the same as in bulk water \cite{geocosmo_75_4978}.
 These authors reported that the acidity was increased in the presence of interstitial Mg$^{2+}$ cations, while remaining almost unaltered in a neutral environment, attributing to the charge, and not the confinement itself, the rise in $K_w$.
 On the other hand, this seems to be at odds with the more recent work from Marx's group \cite{prl_119_056002}, ascribing to bidimensional confinement in slit pores of 1 nm, an enhancement of 55$\times$ in the self-dissociation constant $K_w$.
-This disagreement between these two studies is rather puzzling, given that they share the same methodology, based on DFT Car-Parrinello molecular dynamics and the proton coordination $n_H$ as the reaction coordinate.
+This disagreement is rather puzzling, given that they share the same methodology, based on DFT Car-Parrinello molecular dynamics and the proton coordination $n_H$ as the reaction coordinate.
+The origin of this apparent contradiction, however, can be easily tracked to the water content implemented in each of these simulations.
+A critical aspect to get meaningful barriers, contrastable with the bulk values, is the filling of the nanopores, because the dissociation free energy depends on the pressure, which is extremely sensitive to the amount of water inside the model pore unit cell.
+In the $NVT$ simulations by Mu\~noz-Santiburcio and Marx, the density, and not the pressure, was the thermodynamic variable under control \cite{prl_119_056002}.
+In particular, the number of water molecules $N$ filling the pore was fixed to yield a target density $\rho$, with $N = \rho \times V_{eff}$, where $V_{eff}$ was arbitrarily chosen.
+This resulted in an overcompression of the fluid with respect to the target pressure (see the Supporting Information for details) that produced the observed enhancement in $K_w$ attributed to a confinement effect---the dissociation constant of water is known to grow as a function of pressure \cite{pkw_vs_pressure}.
+In fact, those simulations recovered the bulk value of the pKw when $\rho$ was reduced by 35\% (Figure 3 in ref. \cite{prl_119_056002}).
+In the study by Liu et al.,\cite{geocosmo_75_4978} instead, or in our own simulations, the number of water molecules included in the supercell was equilibrated with a reservoir at ambient pressure.